ddean-dev/roll20-nibrosuite/README.md

 # Nibrosuite for Roll20

-Nibrodooh's collection of Mod's for playing Pathfinder 2e on Roll20
+Nibrodooh's collection of Mod's for playing Pathfinder 2e on Roll20.
+These scripts are pretty rough as they are just my quick and dirty methods of getting things working to play the game.

 To install dependencies: